philsturgeon/phil.bike/src/content/euro-trip-czech-republic.md

 **[Donate Tree Money to Eden Project, $1 = 10 trees](https://edenprojects.org/user/philsturgeon/)**

-_Brits, if you are struggling to get your money into thaat site, you can offset yourself on a monthly basis with [offset.earth](https://offset.earth/).
+_Brits, if you are struggling to get your money into that site, you can offset yourself on a monthly basis with [offset.earth](https://offset.earth/).
 I cancelled my barely used Hulu account and signed up for this, so its costing me nothing to offset myself and three other humans.
 Looking at my classic car loving parents._